Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

 .. inpfile:: actuator.epsilon

-   The spreading width :math:`\epsilon` in the Gaussian spreading function in the `[chordwise, spanwise, chord normal]` coordinate system to spread the forces from the actuator point to the nodes.
-Nalu-Wind currently only supports an isotropic Gaussian spreading function and uses only the value in the first component along the `chordwise` direction.
+   The spreading width :math:`\epsilon` in the Gaussian spreading function in the `[chordwise, thickness, spanwise]` coordinate system to spread the forces from the actuator point to the nodes.
+   In the case of the actuator disk, only the first value in the chordwise direction is used for the uniform isotropic Gaussian.

+.. inpfile:: actuator.epsilon_chord

+   This is the ratio :math:`\epsilon/c` in every direction `[chordwise, thickness, spanwise]`.
+If this option is specified, the code will choose a value of :math:`\epsilon` at every location that is :math:`c * \epsilon/c`.
+To avoid numerical insabilities, the code will choose the maximum value between :math:`c * \epsilon/c` and the value of ``actuator.epsilon_min`` specified.

+.. inpfile:: actuator.epsilon_min

+   This is the minimum value of :math:`\epsilon` in the Gaussian spreading function in the `[chordwise, thickness, spanwise]` coordinate system to spread the forces from the actuator point to the nodes.
+   This option is required if the option ``actuator.epsilon_chord`` is specified.

+.. inpfile:: actuator.epsilon_tower

+   The spreading width :math:`\epsilon` in the Gaussian spreading function in the inertial `[x, y, z]` reference frame.
+   If this value is not speficied, then ``actuator.epsilon`` or ``actuator.epsilon_min`` will be used.

 .. inpfile:: actuator.restart_filename